United States Secretary of Defense: Salary

 The secretary of defense is a Level I position in the Executive Schedule, thus earning a salary of US$246,400, as of October 2024.

 List of secretaries of defense

 The longest-serving secretary of defense is Robert McNamara, who served for a total of 7 years, 39 days.
 Combining his two non-sequential services as the secretary of defense, the second-longest serving is Donald Rumsfeld, who served just ten days fewer than McNamara.
 The second-longest unbroken tenure was Caspar Weinberger's, at 6 years, 306 days.

 The shortest-serving secretary of defense is Elliot Richardson, who served 114 days and then was appointed U.S. attorney general amid the resignations of the Watergate Scandal (this is not counting deputy secretaries of defense William P. Clements and William Howard Taft IV, who each served a few weeks as temporary/acting secretary of defense).

-For precursors to this position prior to the establishment of the Department of Defense, see the lists of secretaries of the Navy and secretaries of war prior to 1947.
+For precursors to this position before the establishment of the Department of Defense, see the lists of secretaries of the Navy and secretaries of war before 1947.